GSA/digitalgov.gov/content/posts/2015-10-30-digitalgov-podcast-bridging-content-and-discovery-through-digitalgov-search.md

 ---
+url: /2015/10/30/digitalgov-podcast-bridging-content-and-discovery-through-digitalgov-search/
 date: 2015-10-30 1:12:28 -0400
-title: 'DigitalGov Podcast\: Bridging Content and Discovery Through DigitalGov Search'
+title: 'DigitalGov Podcast: Bridging Content and Discovery Through DigitalGov Search'
 summary: ' You can find cute kitten photos online,&nbsp;but you can&amp;#8217;t&nbsp;find&nbsp;Ben Franklin&amp;#8217;s jetpack (well, you can search for it, but you won&amp;#8217;t find it!).
 For government agencies, connecting users to information is a critical part of meeting the public&amp;#8217;s needs and&nbsp;delivering excellent&nbsp;customer service.&nbsp;DigitalGov Search&nbsp;helps agencies deliver information to government searchers'
-authors: [awichman]
+authors:
+  - awichman
 categories:
   - Our Work
 tag: